yverdon/geocity/README.md

 # geomapshark - a geocyberadministration tool for cities

-## Getting started with the full Docker demo version (the less painfull way)
+## Getting started with the full Docker demo version

 ### Step by step guide to the working full docker non persistent demo